mahajanakshay488/GS161014_AKSHAY_MAHAJAN/README.md

-# Getting Started with Create React App
+# Getting Started with Data Viewer App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## State Management Library

+In this project I am using zustand library to manage the states in app.
+Since it is lightweight and easy to use.

+(If I need to use redux then I will use redux tookit(Slice)).

+## Improvements in next 4 hours

+I will add crud operations.

 ## Available Scripts